Four Florida Hotels with Themes

 With so many great Florida hotels to choose from, why not make it fun by planning a vacation around a theme?

 Love food?
-There’s a hotel for you.
-Or maybe you’re a huge Guy Harvey fan.
 Got you covered.
 And, of course, there are a myriad of hotels for Disney movie buffs.

-Check out this list of themed hotels and get inspired to plan your next trip to the Sunshine State.
+Check out these four themed hotels and get inspired to plan your next trip to the Sunshine State.